AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/Data_Views_Overview.md

 [Data view data](xref:DataViewsQuickStartGetData) is available via queries to the RESTful data views [data API resource](xref:DataViewsDataAPI).

 To understand the source of each data field, inspect how the data view [resolved](xref:ResolvedDataView).

+## Coming Soon
+Some features in this documentation are marked as *Coming Soon*.
+These features are not yet generally available.
+If you are interested in trialing these pre-release features, contact your account team for more details.